aws/aws-lc/crypto/dilithium/pqcrystals_dilithium_ref_common/README.md

 **Testing**

-The KATs were obtained from https://github.com/pq-crystals/dilithium/tree/master/ref/nistkat.
+The KATs were obtained from https://github.com/post-quantum-cryptography/KAT.
-To compile the KAT programs on Linux or macOS, go to the `ref/` directory and run `make nistkat`.
-This will produce executables within `nistkat` which once executed will produce the KATs: `PQCsignKAT_Dilithium2.rsp`, `PQCsignKAT_Dilithium3.rsp`,`PQCsignKAT_Dilithium5.rsp`.